PauliusMacernis/ResponsibleTime/collect-activities/README.md

 Each filename represents a day when activity happened therefore all activities are grouped in such way.
 The content of each file is ordered by the time from the earliest to the latest therefore reading a file from the top to the bottom will tell the story on how activities happened over the time of a day.

+# Some more commands you may find useful

+`systemctl --user daemon-reload` - to reload the daemon after any changes `systemctl --user restart responsible-time-collect-activities.service` - to restart the script after any changes